 Caramel on Dark Copper Short Layered Hair

 Such an astonishing shade of caramel on dark copper short layered hair!
-Style your locks with waves to emphasize the caramel hue and you’ll create a nice dimension.
-Always wash your short hair with cold water to prevent the color from fading.
+Style your shorter-length bob with waves to emphasize the caramel hue and you’ll create a nice dimension.
+Always wash your short hair with cold water to prevent the caramel color from fading.

 Brown Highlights on Dark Caramel Hair

 Brown highlights on dark caramel hair work well with a balayage technique.
 It helps create a soft, luxe finish.
-Warm caramel colors are for women with darker hair color in particular levels 3-6 to achieve a natural-looking hue.
-Despite the glam it gives, this hue requires low upkeep.
+Warm caramel colors are for brunettes in particular levels 3-6 brown tresses to achieve a natural-looking hue.
+Despite the glam it gives, this brown balayage requires low upkeep.

 Chunky Caramel Highlights for Dark, Thin Hair

 Chunky caramel highlights for dark, thin hair will make fine hair textures look fuller with added dimension and contrast.
 The best way to achieve thick ribboned highlights is to ask your stylist to balayage all around the top and sides of your hair to frame your face and leave the depth underneath your hair.
-I suggest using a 1.5inch curling iron to curl your hair, then brushing them out with a wide-toothed comb for effortless beachy waves.
+When styling your dark brown hair with highlights, use a 1.5inch curling iron to curl your hair, then brushing them out with a wide-toothed comb for effortless beachy waves.